 Through access to impact data on the platform and the ease with which it can be shared, impacted data is no longer stuck in siloed databases, which makes due diligence faster and cheaper.
 Users are further compensated for adding value to this data, whether they do so manually or in an automated fashion such as with the help of machine learning algorithms.
 There is also a prediction market where users can place bets on the likely impact of any operational change proposed by social organizations in their regular progress reports.

-Masternodes, which form a Decentralized-Autonomous Charity (DAC) network, provide InstantSend to allow for instant sending of payments, and PrivateSend for anonymous sending of coins.
+Masternodes, which form a Decentralized-Autonomous Charity (DAC) network, provide an InstantSend feature to allow for the momentary sending of payments, and PrivateSend for anonymous sending of coins.
 Besides, they handle the monthly BiblePay Budget Superblock payout which contain 20% of all generated coins that month.
 The In Wallet Prayer System, Gospel Links, reward those watching edifying Christian videos.
 Proof-Of-Distributed Computing will see Cancer Research diverting mining waste heat towards true Research while Unbanked Cancer Mining will help those in third world countries buy groceries with Mobile Phone Mining.

 In terms of its' technical specs, Biblepay currency runs on the Proof-of-Bible-Hash algorithm and supports CPU mining.